MisterCoffey/MisterCoffey.github.io/_posts/2017-09-25-OpinionMining.md

 ---
 layout: post
-title: "Machine Learning Is a Speechwriter's New Best Friend"
+title: "Machine Learning: A Speechwriter's New Best Friend"
 ---

-**Opinion Mining Shakespeare, Lincoln and Lou Gehrig**
+**Opinion Mining Shakespeare, Lincoln and Gehrig**

 On July 4, 1939, Lou Gehrig delivered what is considered one of the greatest speeches in US history.
 What made this speech so memorable?
 It turns out machine learning can give us a number of insights.